wurli/tidyverse-dev-bot/news-files/ggplot2.md

 1.  `scale_x_discrete()` and `scale_y_discrete()` always show discrete NA,
     regardless of their source

-1. If present, `NA`s are shown in discete legends.
+1. If present, `NA`s are shown in discrete legends.

 1. All discrete scales gain a `na.translate` argument that allows you to control whether `NA`s are translated to something that can be visualised,